cpmpercussion/homepage/_posts/2017-09-12-neural-network-ensembles-in-london-and-representing-collaborative-interaction.md

 type: post
 published: true
 meta: {}
+description: "I recently had the chance to present a paper about my "Neural iPad Ensemble" at the Audio Mostly conference in London.
+The paper, discusses how machine"
 ---

 I recently had the chance to present a paper about my "Neural iPad Ensemble" at the Audio Mostly conference in London.
 The